YPlan: Description

-The example used in the New York Times stated that the events often vary in culture and geographical distance across the city, with events located in Paddington in West London, to Shoreditch in East London.
-This limited choice was integral to how the events are showcased.
-YPlan has full coverage and a large range, but highlights the very best up front.
+YPlan provided London and later other cities with a curated list of events, manually and with personalisation algorithms.
+Users login to find a selection of events in the next few days that they can book through the platform or its partner venues.
 Jucikas stated, from research carried out by the company and others, that "the absence of too much choice makes the consumer buy more rather than less.
 If you have 100 events you would be less likely to go to one because you would be overwhelmed by choice."
+According to the London Standard, there were around £600 million-worth of unsold theatre seats each year, which could be booked last minute.